alexseysua/Fake_GPS/README.md

 ### Hardware Requirements:
 * Raspberry Pi 3B+ (RPi)
-* Pixhawk fly controller 4X (FC) on the drone
+* Pixhawk Fly Controller (FC) 4X on the drone
 * USB A to USB C cable (connect FC to RPi)
 * GIPS UWB sensors: 1 tag and 4 anchors

 ![image](https://github.com/jiahaubai/Fake_GPS/blob/main/hardware.png)

 ### Start Experiment:
 * Step 1: Download this repository to your RPi.
-Please make sure your RPi has already installed MAVProxy.
+Please ensure that [MAVProxy](https://ardupilot.org/mavproxy/docs/getting_started/download_and_installation.html) is already installed on your RPi.
-* Step 2: Connect the FC and the tag to your RPi.
+* Step 2: Connect the flight controller (FC) and the tag to your RPi.
-* Step 3: Set up the anchors to the experimental area and record their coordinates (you can define by yourself).
+* Step 3: Set up the anchors in the experimental area and record their coordinates (you can define them yourself).
+Additionally, please select an anchor as the latitude and longitude reference point and modify this information in the `main.py` file accordingly.
-* Step 4: Open the two terminals from your RPi.
-One is for **UDP Client** where `main.py` is executed, and another is for **UDP Server** where `mavproxy.py` is executed.
-Please execute `mavproxy.py` first, also you have to open the drone remote controller at the same time to ensure that `mavproxy.py` can run successfully.
+* Step 4: Open two terminals on your Raspberry Pi (RPi).
+One terminal is for the UDP Client, where main.py will be executed, and the other is for the UDP Server, where mavproxy.py will be executed.
+Please run mavproxy.py first, and make sure to turn on the drone remote controller simultaneously to ensure that mavproxy.py runs successfully.
 * Step 5: Open the Mission Planner and check whether your drone shows on the GPS map.
 If all the above execution goes smoothly, you can start taking the drone and move.

-**Note**: In `Step 2` and `Step 3`, you have to also modify their info, such as the anchor positions and serial ports, in the `main.py` starting from `line 97`.
+**Note**: In `Step 2` and `Step 3`, you need to modify the experiment settings you configured, such as the anchor positions and serial ports, in the main.py file starting from `line 97`.

 ```
 ####### anchor info